-World Health organization categorize the neonatal sepsis into early and late based on the age of onset.
+The World Health Organization categorizes neonatal sepsis into early and late based on the age of onset.
 Early neonatal sepsis affects infants less than 72 hours of age; whereas, we see late-onset infections in infants older than 72 hours to 28 days of age.
 Early recognition and treatment are necessary to decrease the significant morbidity and mortality in this age group.

-The etiology of early onset neonatal sepsis is predominantly GBS infection followed by Escherichia coli sepsis.
+The etiology of early onset neonatal sepsis is predominantly Group Beta Streptococcal infection followed by Escherichia coli.
 Risk factors are maternal Group B streptococcal colonization, chorioamnionitis, premature or prolonged (greater than 18 hours) rupture of membranes, preterm birth (less than 37 weeks) and multiple gestations.

-The etiology of late-onset neonatal sepsis is from pathogens like Guillain-Barre syndrome (GBS), E. coli, Coagulase-negative Staphylococci, Staphylococcus aureus, Klebsiella pneumonia, Enterococci (more common in preterm infants), Pseudomonas, and Candida albicans.
+The etiology of late-onset neonatal sepsis includes pathogens such as Group B strep, E. coli, Coagulase-negative Staphylococci, Staphylococcus aureus, Klebsiella pneumonia, Enterococci (more common in preterm infants), Pseudomonas, and Candida albicans.
 Risk factors for late-onset neonatal sepsis are prematurity, low birth weight, prolonged indwelling catheter use, invasive procedures, ventilator-associated pneumonia, and prolonged antibiotic usage.

-WHO statistics say over one million neonatal deaths around the world each year result from the neonatal sepsis/pneumonia making it the leading cause of infant mortality, whereas pre-term infants are more at risk for the neonatal sepsis in the United States.
-According to the Centers for Disease Control and Prevention (CDC), it estimates the incidence of early onset neonatal sepsis in the United States to be 0.77 to 1 per 1000 live births.
-With the establishment of guidelines in universal screening and treating maternal GBS colonization, the incidence of early onset sepsis in full-term infants has decreased to 0.3 to 0.4/1000 live births.
+WHO statistics cite over one million neonatal deaths around the world each year result from the neonatal sepsis/pneumonia making it the leading cause of infant mortality, whereas pre-term infants are more at risk for neonatal sepsis in the United States.
+According to the Centers for Disease Control and Prevention (CDC), the estimated incidence of early onset neonatal sepsis in the United States is 0.77 to 1 per 1000 live births.
+With the establishment of guidelines for universal screening and treatment of maternal GBS colonization, the incidence of early onset sepsis in full-term infants has decreased to 0.3 to 0.4/1000 live births.

 The activation of the pattern recognition receptors (PRR) like extracellular, toll-like receptors (TLRs) and intracellular NOD-like receptors (NLR) and RIG-like receptors (RLR) helps in recognition of a pathogen by the local immunity.
 Gram-positive, gram-negative sepsis activates TLR2 and TLR4, respectively; whereas, the double-stranded virus activates TLR3.
 They start an immune response by producing proinflammatory cytokines which cause endothelial activation and damage causing SIRS, sepsis, and death.
 Premature neonates show dysregulation complement system making them susceptible to severe sepsis.